MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps-2.md

 PowerShell has specific requirements about the names of functions.
 That is why this function is named `Get-WhoAmI` rather than simply `WhoAmI`.
 [Learn more about approved verbs for PowerShell commands](/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands)

 This function returns the entire body of the HTTP response, so it includes the `@odata.context` property as well as the properties in the [WhoAmIResponse complex type](xref:Microsoft.Dynamics.CRM.WhoAmIResponse).
-The example code pipes the response to [Format-List](/powershell/module/microsoft.powershell.utility/format-list)
+The example code pipes the response to [Format-List](/powershell/module/microsoft.powershell.utility/format-list) to make it easier to see the important properties.

 > [!div class="nextstepaction"]
 > [Learn more about using Dataverse Web API functions](use-web-api-functions.md)